HMS President (1918): Corporate venue

+The ship was also used as the recording venue for Nightingale, the second album by experimental folk band Erland and the Carnival.

 Preservation

 President had been permanently berthed in the River Thames on the Victoria Embankment in the City of London close to Blackfriars Millennium Pier since 1922.
 During 2016, however, she was moved to Chatham to make way for the construction of the new Thames Tideway Tunnel (one of the access tunnels will enter from Temple Avenue, next to where the ship had been moored).
 Ownership was transferred to a charitable trust which launched a crowdfunding appeal to seek to raise funds for restoration; however grant applications submitted to the Heritage Lottery Fund, the LIBOR fund and the National Heritage Memorial Fund were all unsuccessful.

-In December 2018 HMS President (1918) was sold by the trust and bought by Lisa-Marie Turner.
-President turned 101 in 2019, and is currently in Chatham, Kent, where the ship awaits dry docking and a refurbishment in the coming years.

-She remains listed on the National Register of Historic Vessels as part of the National Historic Fleet.